j9chan/UserSessionAnalysis/README.md

 * Final Performance: O(N * K)

 ### Assumptions on Dataset Properties
-* There aren't billions of users or beyond what the file system can hold
+* There aren't billions of users or beyond what the file system can hold.
-* We don't run out of integers to hash to
 * n isn't so large that it overflows memory.
 This cannot always be guaranteed.

 ### Improvements